rcalixte/wayland-book/src/registry.md

 16 bits of the second number are the total length of the message in bytes, and the least significant bits are the request opcode.
 The remaining words (just one) are the arguments.
-In short, this calls request 1 (0-indexed) on object ID 1 (the `wl_display`), which accepts one argument: the ID of the bound `wl_display` object.
+In short, this calls request 1 (0-indexed) on object ID 1 (the `wl_display`), which accepts one argument: a generated ID for a new object.
 Note in the XML documentation that this new ID is defined ahead of time to be governed by the `wl_registry` interface:

 ```xml
 <interface name="wl_registry" version="1">